 While some may complain that truck freight levels haven’t taken off like a rocket since the end of the Great Recession, the fact is they have posted solid improvements, according to Jonathan Starks of the freight forecasting firm FTR.

-Starks was speaking Tuesday during the company’s “Virtual Conference” webinar, in which he discussed where freight levels have been, where they are headed, and the economic factors behind them.
+Starks was speaking Tuesday during the company’s “Virtual Conference” webinar.
+There he discussed where freight levels, their positions and the economic factors behind them.

 “The one thing about the trucking market in this recovery is it has been relatively stable and relatively long.
 Typically you get a strong year or two and then some weaker growth for a few years and then you hit some downtime,” he said.
 “This one has been running at 3% to 5% growth for the last five years and has a good chance of getting near 7% growth in 2016.”

 That means the industry may hit a new peak in freight levels next year after hitting one in 2006.

 The reason for such optimism is that many of the same macroeconomic factors that helped freight recover the past few years are expected to continue – what Starks referred to as “freight-conomics.”
 More specifically, this means taking a look at the nation’s goods-producing sector, such as taking the U.S. gross domestic product and slicing out all of the non-goods producing areas and services.
 It also includes looking at industrial production, keeping in manufacturing, but removing activity at mines and utilities.